 Cherub 1 (AKA Herman):

-19 year old boy.
-Amazing son of mine that is a true teenager!
+20 year old boy.
+Amazing son of mine that is slowly becoming a mature adult (key word = slowly)!
 One

 moment he's mature, responsible and a contributing member of society.